Kpewww/Natural-Language-to-Regex/README.md

 ## 🐛 Reporting Issues

 If you encounter any issues or have suggestions for improvement, feel free to open an issue on the [GitHub repository](https://github.com/Kpewww/Natural-Language-to-Regex/issues).
+I am really appreciate to have your advice and make the website better!

 ## 📄 License